nickmaccarthy/CEFly/README.md

 # CEFly #
 What is CEFly?
 ------------------------------------

-CEFly ( pronouced sef lee ) is an app that allows Splunk to output its events in something called "CEF format" via syslog to a receiver such as HP's ArcSight ESM or ArcSight Logger.
+CEFly ( pronounced sef lee ) is an app that allows Splunk to output its events in something called "CEF format" via syslog to a receiver such as HPs ArcSight ESM or ArcSight Logger.

 CEF aka "Common Event Format" is a standard derived by ArcSight for the interoperability of logging events between different systems and central logging solutions.
-Many vendors output their logs in CEF format and use the standard syslog protocol to send its events to a destination server that supports CEF such as HP's ArcSight.
+Many vendors output their logs in CEF format and use the standard syslog protocol to send its events to a destination server that supports CEF such as HPs ArcSight.

 Why did you make this?
 ------------------------------------

-Splunk is great tool for centeralized log aggregation and reporting; however my company, like many others also utilize SIEM ( Security, Information and Event Monitoring ) tools for daily Security Operations Center (SOC) work.
-While Splunk was by far the best logging and reporting tool we had at our disposal, the data in it was too siloed when it came to intergrating it with the SIEM; i.e. there was no good way to export data from Splunk into the SIEM natively without alot of work on the SIEM side of things.
+Splunk is great tool for centralized log aggregation and reporting; however my company, like many others also utilize SIEM ( Security, Information and Event Monitoring ) tools for daily Security Operations Center (SOC) work.
+While Splunk was by far the best logging and reporting tool we had at our disposal, the data in it was too siloed when it came to integrating it with the SIEM; i.e. there was no good way to export data from Splunk into the SIEM natively without alot of work on the SIEM side of things.

 In steps CEFly.

-Since the SIEM accepts CEF natively, I figured we could utilze Splunk to tranlate the events inside of it into CEF messages that could be sent via syslog to our SIEM by utilizing the powerful features such Saved Reporting, Alerting, and Scripted Outputs.
+Since the SIEM accepts CEF natively, I figured we could utilize Splunk to translate the events inside of it into CEF messages that could be sent via syslog to our SIEM by utilizing the powerful features such Saved Reporting, Alerting, and Scripted Outputs.

 By utilizing these features, all messages for an entire log source or even down to just specific events can be sent to the SIEM as needed having Splunk act as both a 'filter' and translator for the CEF format.
-All you need is a Saved Search with an Alert and a definition in cefly.conf to define and map the Splunk filds to the CEF Fields accordingly and that is it.
+All you need is a Saved Search with an Alert and a definition in cefly.conf to define and map the Splunk fields to the CEF Fields accordingly and that is it.

 How do I use it?